kelu124/murgen-dev-kit/software/Readme.md

 * AcquireImage.py acquires the images, stores them in pairs of log files
 * CreateImage.py creates the .data file from the log files
+* CreateCSV.py creates the .csv file from the log files
 * CreateSC.py creates the .png files (Scan Conversion) using a nearest neighbour algorithm, from the .data files
 * CreateSC-4T.py creates the .png files (Scan Conversion) using the 4 nearest neighbours to determine the pixel value, from the .data files
 * TrinketProCode is the code for the Arduino Trinket Pro.